Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Technical Results and Omitted Details

-This appendix presents two technical results.
+This appendix collects several technical results and details omitted from the main paper to improve exposition.
 First, in Section \ref{[Subsection] Appendix - Generalized Switch Relation} we present a corrected version of the generalization of the switch relation stated by \citet[Supplement]{Westling-Carone_2020_AoS}.
-Second, in Section \ref{[Subsection] Appendix - Continuity of Limiting Distribution} we present a lemma that can be used to establish continuity of the cdf of the maximizer of a Gaussian process.
+Second, in Section \ref{[Subsection] Appendix - Continuity of Limiting Distribution} we present a lemma that can be used to establish continuity of the cdf of the maximizer of a Gaussian process whose covariance kernel is that of two-sided Brownian motion.
 Both lemmas are used in the proof of Theorem \ref{[Theorem] Main result} and may be of independent interest as well.
+Third, in Section \ref{[Subsection] Appendix - Bootstrap Inconsistency} we establish inconsistency of the plug-in nonparametric bootstrap for a large class of Generalized Grenander-type Estimators, following early work by \cite{Kosorok_2008_BookCh} and \cite{Sen-Banerjee-Woodroofe_2010_AoS}.
+Finally, in Section \ref{[Subsection] Appendix - Omitted Formulas} we report omitted formulas from Section \ref{[Subsection] Heuristics}.